swanky-rt/Student-Navigator/assignment-3/README.md

 ---

 ### What We Did Ourselves
+- All the design choices and expermental setup was done by the the Lead and the team.
 - Wrote all training, evaluation, and DP integration code from scratch in Python + PyTorch.
 Implemented baseline and DP models independently, including TF-IDF preprocessing, model setup, and accuracy tracking.
 - Designed and ran all **hyperparameter tuning** experiments (σ, C, lot size, learning rate, δ sensitivity).
 - Collected real experimental results (accuracy, ε per epoch) and generated all plots manually.